xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 we must make that as efficient as possible.
 ## Network Complexity

-Computer networks at their base are a set of interconnected nodes to delivery data between two endpoints.
+Computer networks at their base are a set of interconnected nodes to deliver data between two endpoints.
 In the very beginning, these networks were designed using a layered approach to separate functions.
 The OSI model is an example of how functional separation has led to innovation by allowing different standards